pynb-dag-runner/mnist-demo-pipeline/README.md

     TASK_SPAN_ID_0xc5c712dae74388d0 --> TASK_SPAN_ID_0x3377acd35e405576
 ```

-The pipeline is implemented using the `pynb-dag-runner` library, see [here](https://github.com/pynb-dag-runner/pynb-dag-runner).
+The pipeline is implemented using the `composable-logs` library, see [here](https://github.com/composable-logs/composable-logs).
 Each task in the pipeline is implemented as a Jupyter Python notebook.

 This repository is configured to run the pipeline for all pull requests, see experiment tracking site linked above.
-Alternatively, a pipeline's full output, can be inspected by downloading a zip build artefact for a recent build, [link](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/actions/workflows/ci.yml).
+Alternatively, a pipeline's full output, can be inspected by downloading a zip build artefact for a recent build, [link](https://github.com/composable-logs/mnist-digits-demo-pipeline/actions/workflows/ci.yml).
 The zip files contain rendered notebooks, logged metrics and images and the trained model(s) in ONNX format.

 ## Ways to run the pipeline
 ### (1) Run as part of repo's automated CI pipeline